 The Eiffel Tower; architectural symbol of Paris

-published on 28 June 2017 in Visit Paris
+Published on 20 September 2017 in Visit Paris

 France's most famous monument, the Eiffel Tower, is without a doubt the most emblematic building in a city bursting with history.
 After the recent inauguration of the newly renovated 1st floor, the Iron Lady will surely continue to be the world’s most popular paid visitor attraction.
 The new pavilions and transparent glass floor will surely play a major role in entertaining the millions of visitors the tower draws each year.

 A touch of modernity for the renowned Parisian building

 Late last year the new first floor of the Eiffel Tower was revealed in all its splendour, with state of the art pavilions blending in perfectly with the original design and a new glass floor allowing visitors to see all the way down to the ground, some 57 metres below.
 With nearly 7 million visitors each year and over 250 million visits since its inauguration in 1889, the Eiffel Tower symbolises Paris in all her glory, and continues to appeal to people from all over the world.
 The champagne bar perched atop the Tower adds a distinctly chic touch to the prestige of the monument.
 Here you will have an opportunity to bring out the romantic in you, as well as satisfy your appetite for stunning views of Paris, with a special moment at the top of this great building.
 This will surely be the highlight of your stay in the City of Light.